 Retrospectives and 1:1s

 Give your team public praise for their dedication and accomplishments, both collaborative and technical achievements.

-Lastly, but only for the purposes of this post, setup some team retrospectives and individual one-on-ones (1:1s) so your team has an opportunity to share individual and collective lessons learned for any given project or general experiences.
+Lastly, but only for the purposes of this post, setup some team retrospectives and individual one-on-ones (1:1s) so your team has an opportunity to share individual and collective lessons learned for any given project and day-to-day workplace experiences.
 This intentional exercise can help in identifying any challenges that need addressinng before they create toxic behaviors and environments.

-This is also a great time for you, as a leader, to give individuals of your team, or the team as a whole, public praise for their dedication and accomplishments, both collaborative and technical achievements, which can help cultivate a safe and trusting workplace culture where everyone can be seen as a valuable, contributing teammember.
+A retrospective is also a great time to give individuals of your team—and the team as a whole—public praise for their dedication and accomplishments, both collaborative and technical achievements, which can help cultivate a safe and trusting workplace culture where everyone can be seen as a valuable, contributing teammember.